ros2/rcutils/QUALITY_DECLARATION.md

 Current coverage statistics can be viewed here:

-TODO Add link to latest coverage results

 ### Performance [4.iv]

-TODO fix link (Missing part)

 `rcutils` follows the recommendations for performance testing of C code in the [ROS 2 Developer Guide](https://index.ros.org/doc/ros2/Contributing/Developer-Guide/#performance), and opts to do performance analysis on each release rather than each change.

-TODO how to run perf tests, where do they live, etc.

-TODO exclusions of parts of the code from perf testing listed here? or linked to?

 ### Linters and Static Analysis [4.v]